lucastrschneider/dora-setup/README.md

 Repeat these steps for every application you have on the server.
 The final result should look like this:

 ![Proxy Hosts](./assets/proxy_hosts.png)

+#### Important exceptions

+- When creating a Proxy Host for Immich, make sure to enable `Websocket Support`